How The Fashion Industry Propels Virtual Influencers

 Miquela Sousa, a.k.a Lil Miquela, is a teen pop phenomenon.
 The 19-year-old, half-Brazilian and half-Spanish, is a fashion influencer, pop music star, and social change advocate for diversity and women's rights.
-She has assembled over 1.4 million followers, allowing her a spot in 2018 TIME Magazine's '25 Most Influential People.
+She has assembled over 2.7 million followers on Instagram, allowing her a spot in 2018 TIME Magazine's '25 Most Influential People.
 Also, Miquela has collaborated with high-end fashion brands such as Prada, Calvin Klein, and recently with Pacsun.
 Plus, she has been on the top-ranking charts on Spotify.
 Yet, Miquela Sousa is not human.

 The Rise of Virtual Influencers

 During the pandemic, fashion brands were compelled to reinvent their methods for generating captivating imagery.
 In addition to models learning how to DIY photo shoots, a wave of virtual influencers raised.
 For example, Nars, Prada, LVMH, and Yoox are some brands that have created CGI influencers.
 Furthermore, Puma created Maya, a virtual influencer with an appealing personality for the South East Asia region.

 The impact of virtual influencers is especially strong among Gen Zs; according to a 2023 Instagram report, over half of this generation plans to get fashion or beauty inspirations from digital influencers.
 Moreover, it is reported that overall virtual influencers have higher engagement rates than human influencers, mostly due to:

 A growing digital fashion market.